Ever want to see yourself at the Oscars, or walking on the moon, or swimming

 1) The first web page is easy: It should be called assignments.html, and should be linked from your home page at index.html.
 Basically, this and all future assignments should be linked from this page.
 Make certain that your name appears on this page.
 You may also wish to put your scanned picture on this page.

 2) Your second page is the heart of the assignment.
 It should have a table which includes at least two pictures (described below) and some text.
 It should include a link back to your assignment page.
 It should also include a link to your final Photoshop document(s) which have been compressed in either Stuffit format or Zip format.
+Write this page using a text editor (such as TextEdit on the Mac or Notepad in Windows) WITHOUT the assistance of a WYSIWYG editing package!

 Here is a list of additional elements you should include on this page: